Francesco Barone

 About

-In addition to traditional venues, Francesco interacts with local communities and regularly performs outreach concerts at town libraries throughout New England.
-He also connects with younger audiences by giving house concerts nationally through the classical music startup Groupmuse.
+Beyond traditional concert settings, Barone actively engages with local communities, regularly performing outreach concerts at town libraries throughout New England.
+He connects with younger audiences by performing house concerts nationwide through the classical music startup Groupmuse.

 As a guitar instructor my primary goal is to instill a love for music in all my students.
 I achieve this by giving them the ability to communicate their musical ideas while raising their level of playing.
 In order to achieve this, I equip them with the necessary tools (technique), helping them foster and mature their musical expression (musicianship) and give them an outlet to express themselves (performance).